Ronitm10/Ronitm10/README.md

 ## ABOUT

-As a results-driven Software Developer with a Master’s in Information Systems and over three years of industry experience, I excel in designing, developing, and maintaining robust and scalable backend systems for complex web applications.
-My expertise spans a variety of programming languages and technologies, including Java, C#, Python, JavaScript, and frameworks like Spring Boot and .NET Core.
+Dynamic Software Engineer Specializing in Full-Stack Development with a Master’s in Information Systems from Northeastern University and over three years of professional work experience.
+Proven track record in designing, developing, and maintaining robust, scalable web applications and backend systems that drive business outcomes.
+Skilled in working with modern technologies to build efficient, high-performance solutions, leveraging both front-end and back-end expertise.

-During my tenure at Cequence Security and Tripstack, I have successfully implemented high-performance services and microservices, significantly improving system efficiency and reducing processing times.
-Notable achievements include transforming T-Mobile's web API data processing, designing RESTful APIs with robust security measures, and engineering bot detection systems to enhance security across web, mobile, and API communications.

-My collaborative approach and effective communication skills enable me to work seamlessly with cross-functional teams, ensuring high-quality code delivery.
-Additionally, I am proficient in cloud technologies such as AWS and Azure, and I have a strong background in database management, including MySQL, PostgreSQL, and MongoDB.

-I am passionate about leveraging my technical expertise to drive innovation and efficiency, continuously seeking new challenges and full-time opportunities as a Software Engineer to grow in the software development field.
+Adept at troubleshooting complex technical challenges and optimizing workflows, I bring a strong focus on clean code, scalability, and user-centric design.
+I thrive in collaborative environments, partnering with cross-functional teams to deliver high-quality software solutions on time and within scope.
+Passionate about continuous learning and staying updated with the latest industry trends and best practices.
+Always looking for opportunities to innovate and contribute to the success of the organizations I work with.

 <br/>